-PSEG's other direct wholly owned subsidiaries are: PSEG Energy Holdings L.L.C.
-(Energy Holdings), which holds our investments in offshore wind ventures and legacy portfolio of lease investments; PSEG Long Island LLC (PSEG LI), which operates the Long Island Power Authority's (LIPA) transmission and distribution (T&D) system under an Operations Services Agreement (OSA); and PSEG Services Corporation (Services), which provides certain management, administrative and general services to PSEG and its subsidiaries at cost.
+The PSEG Power & Other reportable segment also includes amounts related to the parent company as well as PSEG's other direct wholly owned subsidiaries, which are: PSEG Energy Holdings L.L.C.
+(Energy Holdings), which holds our investments in legacy lease investments and investments in offshore wind ventures; PSEG Long Island LLC (PSEG LI), which operates the Long Island Power Authority's (LIPA) transmission and distribution (T&D) system under an Operations Services Agreement (OSA); and PSEG Services Corporation (Services), which provides certain management, administrative and general services to PSEG and its subsidiaries at cost.

 Our business discussion in Item 1.
 Business provides a review of the regions and markets where we operate and compete, as well as our strategy for conducting our businesses within these markets, focusing on operational excellence, financial strength and making disciplined investments.
 Our risk factor discussion in Item 1A.
 Risk Factors provides information about factors that could have a material adverse impact on our businesses.
-The following discussion provides an overview of the significant events and business developments that have occurred during 2021 and key factors that we expect may drive our future performance.
+The following discussion provides an overview of the significant events and business developments that have occurred during 2022 and key factors that we expect may drive our future performance.
 This discussion refers to the Consolidated Financial Statements (Statements) and the related Notes to the Consolidated Financial Statements (Notes).
 This discussion should be read in conjunction with such Statements and Notes.